marcmerlin/android-adb-backup/README.md

 way to run android apps as root, which TiBackup requires.

 Intended usage:
-1) run backup_apps.sh on the source device
+1) run backup_apps.sh and backup_system_apps.sh on the source device
-2) manually look at which apps didn't get restored or have their data missing and run restore_single_appdata.sh on them.
-3) if the apk is missing, you can run adb install backup/dir/base.apk  with the destination device
+2) then run restore_apps.sh against the destination device.
+You can optionally give one or more package names if you don't want to restore all packages
+3) You can optionally run restore_system_apps.sh but be warned that this is only reasonably safe if the source and destination devices are the same, and you delete the source device after you're done Even then, you may want to skip this step unless it is useful to your use case.

-restore_apps.sh would restore all app data plus their apks, but it's probably not very safe to use since not all apps ought to be restored/migrated that way (some have unique IDs that end up causing problems if you use the same unique ID on different devices).
+Keep in mind that even with step #2, restoring all apps may cause issues as some have unique IDs that end up causing problems if you use the same unique ID on different devices.
-I have left this script as a starter of something that almost works should you need such a thing.

 Credit goes to Raphael Moll for the original scripts.